viktree/battery-bar/README.md

 # Battery Bar

-Battery Bar is an  [Übersicht](https://github.com/felixhageloh/uebersicht) widget that provides a quick glims of the battery status of the computers.
-It's largely inspired by [a similar utility for android](https://play.google.com/store/apps/details?id=com.bhanu.powerbar&hl=en)
+Battery Bar is an  [Übersicht](https://github.com/felixhageloh/uebersicht) widget that provides a quick overview of how much battery the computer has left.
+It's inspired by [a similar utility for android](https://play.google.com/store/apps/details?id=com.bhanu.powerbar&hl=en)

 ## Installation